TuringGpt/trace/README.md

 2. Click on the "Choose a Video Source" button to select your video source.
 3. Once the video source is selected, the "Start" button will be enabled.
 4. Click "Start" to begin recording your screen.
 5. Click "Stop" to end the recording.
-You will be prompted to choose a location to save your video file.
+You will be prompted to choose a location to save your zip file containing video and keystroke logs file.
-6. After saving the video, you will also be asked to save the keystroke log file for your session.
+6. You can save/discard the recording (zip file).
+7. Once saved/discarded, You'll be redirected to home page where upload feature is available in top right corner.
+8. Select zip file and start the upload.
+It'll show finished status when file is uploaded completely.

 ## Getting Started